 1. Study 1 Corinthians 11:2 in light of 11:3-16.
 How is it related?

-1 Cor 11:2 serves as a complimentary introduction before Paul's criticism of specific
+1 Corinthians 11:2 serves as a complimentary introduction before Paul's criticism of specific Corinthian

 2. Study 1 Corinthians 11:3.
 What is the meaning of "head"?

 There has been considerable debate about what Paul meant by the Greek term "kephalē".
 The traditional view

 has held "head" as designating "authority over".
 Non-traditional views believe that "head" refers to "source" as exemplified by the

 expression "head of a river", which Paul used to indicate that women are made of the same substance as men.
 Which view is correct?

 The textual evidence indicates substantially that "authority" is the best definition for Paul's Greek term

 All the major lexicons that specialize in the New Testament period give the meaning "authority"; none give the

 Commentators who ascribe to the meaning of "source" can only base their interpretation on two examples of